AI Life Insurance Underwriting: How Automated Approval Works in 2026

 • Algorithmic bias can lead to unfair denials or higher premiums

-• Privacy risks from wearable, prescription, and social media data
+• Privacy risks from wearable, prescription, and behavioral data

 • Coverage limits may apply; high-value policies often still require exams